Aerial Yoga Forearm Planks: Teaching & Alignment Discussion

 Forearm Planks: Teaching & Alignment Discussion

-Depending on how we use the hammock, it can modify a pose to make it easier, help refine alignment, or challenge the pose more deeply than floor-based versions.
-When practicing forearm planks with the hammock, the posture becomes more challenging than the traditional floor-based version.
-The legs are lifted off the ground, requiring greater core engagement and stabilization throughout the body.
+Depending on use, the hammock can make a pose easier, refine alignment, or challenge it more than floor versions.
+Forearm planks with the hammock are more challenging than traditional floor planks.
+The legs lift off the ground, requiring greater core engagement and full-body stabilization.

 If you’re new to AIReal Yoga™, check out our Introduction to AIReal Yoga™.